Safety guidelines for Fine Arts students working from home

-- Pigments containing arsenic, beryllium, cadmium, chromium (VI), nickel, uranium, antimony, vanadium, lead are known or probable human carcinogens and are to be avoid at all costs.
+- Pigments containing arsenic, beryllium, cadmium, chromium (VI), nickel, uranium, antimony, vanadium, or lead are known or probable human carcinogens and are to be avoided at all costs.
 Refer to the list of pigments provided in Appendix 2.

-- Consider dry clays as generating silica-related hazards and should not be used without the use of appropriate personal protective equipment.
+- Consider dry clays as generating silica-related hazards and do not use them without appropriate personal protective equipment.

 - Talc added to clay may contain asbestos or “asbestos-like fibers”.
 Respiratory protection must be worn while handling this type of material.

 - Avoid the use of oil-based clays containing sulfurated derivatives.